isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1409.md

 - Deployment: Own facility or w delivery trucks.
 Provide supporting docs if deploying at customer site.
 - Only 1 application per coy will be supported

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria: Minimum30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
 N.A.